11 Famous Funeral Paintings of Western Art

 “My sublime work,” is how El Greco himself described this painting in a court proceeding.

 A long inscription below the image (not seen on this reproduction, unfortunately) tells us the story of the count of Orgaz: in 1323, during the funeral of the pious Lord of Orgaz Don Gonzales Ruiz at this Church of Santo Tome, St. Stephen and St. Augustine honored the dead by descending from open heaven to lift the body and put it in its sepulcher.
 That must have been a funny thing to see.

 El Greco was asked to paint this miracle, and he painted it as if he had seen it as a witness.
 A little boy (El Greco’s son, perhaps) introduces himself and us to the event.

 Another important thing about The Burial of the Count of Orgaz: it is huge and measures over 15 feet by 11 feet (4.8 m x 3.6 m)!

 4. Aleksander Gierymski, Peasant Coffin

-This sad picture tells a lot about the life of peasants in nineteenth-century Poland.
+This sad picture tells a lot about the life of peasants in 19th-century Poland.
 Tired and overworked peasants are constantly struggling for a better fate.
 The death of a child is probably the worst thing that can happen to parents and here we can see them grieving while waiting for the funeral.
 Paradoxically, the death of a loved one gave them a moment of rest, as they had to leave their everyday work.
-Gierymski was one of the greatest representatives of Polish realism, and a precursor of luministic and colorful experiments in Polish painting of the late 19th century.
+Gierymski was one of the greatest representatives of Polish Realism, and a precursor of luministic and colorful experiments in Polish painting of the late 19th century.

 5. Louis Édouard Fournier, The Funeral of Shelley